 Not at all.
 It means that money earned beyond $500,000 is taxed at 37 percent.
 The first $500,000 they make is taxed at the lower tax bracket rates.
 The current U.S. tax system works like this: 10% tax on income up $9,525, then 12% on income between $9,526 and $38,799, and so on.
 Below is a chart of the current tax brackets work in the U.S progressive tax system.

 No, it’s not true.
 Bernie has never said he wants to do that.
 He recently said that he is “working right now on a comprehensive tax package, which I suspect will, for the top marginal rates, go over 50 percent.”

 But has it ever been that high?

 OK, what’s the estate tax?

 The estate tax is a tax on someone’s estate, which is all of the money and property owned by a particular person after they pass away.

 While this tax used to unfairly affect the estates and farms of many working- and middle-class Americans, it has been significantly changed to only affect large estates — ones that are worth over several millions of dollars.
-The problem is that the rate has been lowered and the cap raised to such an extent that it has amounted to a huge tax break for the super-rich.
+The problem now is that the rate has been lowered and the cap raised to such an extent that it essentially is a huge tax break for the super-rich.

 What is Bernie’s answer to reforming the estate tax?

-Bernie has proposed lowering the bar on estate taxes, so individuals’ estates worth more than $3.5 million and couples’ estates worth more than $7 million will be affected.
-This bill also increases the amount of tax on these estates, and closes loopholes used to avoid paying these taxes.
+Bernie proposes lowering the bar on estate taxes, so individuals’ estates worth more than $3.5 million and couples’ estates worth more than $7 million will pay an estate tax.
+This bill also increases the amount of tax on these estates, and closes the loopholes that are used to avoid paying these taxes.

 How much revenue can raising the estate tax yield?